kevingrillet/Py-ForzaHorizon5-Tools/.wiki/Get Started.md

 Choice `8`.

 *It takes HOURS or even DAYS!*

-Can be used with `80` to quit the game after done.
-It's also letting you right the number of cars you want to skip, in parentheses if you already run the script.

 If I want to continue with this example, I need to write `120`.